zhukovyuri/VIINA/README.md

-# VIINA
+# ВІЙНА.ВОЙНА.VIINA
-# Violent Incident Information from News Articles on the 2022 Russian Invasion of Ukraine
+№# Violent Incident Information from News Articles on the 2022 Russian Invasion of Ukraine

 This is a near-real time multi-source event data system for the 2022 Russian Invasion of Ukraine.
 These data are based on news reports from Ukrainian and Russian media, which were geocoded and classified into standard conflict event categories through machine learning.